JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_01_Build_Presentation_PowerPoint.md

     *Create a presentation about Contoso's Chai Tea based on*

 1. Next, In the prompt dialog box, enter a forward slash (/) followed by the name of the file **(Promotion Plan for Chai Tea in Latin America.docx)** and press the right-arrow.
 If the file doesn't populate in the list, select the Upload button then **Attach Cloud Files**.
 Navigate to **My files** and select the document from your OneDrive folder.
+Once all steps are completed, click the right arrow.

 ![arrow](https://github.com/JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/blob/master/Instructions/Labs/Media/PPT-right%20arrow.png)